AlJf-the-Coder/cctv-shoplifting-detection/README.md

 ## Dataset

-We used the videos in the shoplifting category of the UCF-Crime Dataset.
+We used the videos in the shoplifting category of the [UCF-Crime Dataset][https://www.crcv.ucf.edu/projects/real-world/].

 ## Preprocessing

-Each video was split into 4 second clips using FFMPEG.
+Each video was split into 4 second clips using FFmpeg.
 The clips were then overlayed with pose information using the YOLOv11 model